disbuted/disbuted/README.md

 **I want to make it clear that I do not condone cheating in any form.
 My posts and repositories are created with the intention of enhancing the gaming experience, promoting fair play, and supporting the gaming community.
 I believe in fostering a healthy, enjoyable environment for all players, and my work is focused on making games better through legitimate means.
 Cheating undermines the spirit of gaming, and I encourage everyone to play with integrity and respect for others.**

+**Everyone I post too is me slowly enhancing my knowledge in c++ and whatever languages I choose!
+If a product is being shown as a game cheat, I've ran it in my own private lobbies or disabled the anticheat (if available) to not ruin anyones experience!**

+**If any game developers wish for me to take down a github repo. please read below and contact me via my email :)**

 **If anyone wants to reach out to me in regards to my current github repositories, please contact my email at disbuted@proton.me**

 ---